yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-configure-unicast-discovery.markdown

 {% endtip %}

-{% info %} For troubleshooting purposes you should verify that the services (spaces, GSC, GSM, processing units etc.) print correct settings for the locators while they initialize.
+{% infosign %} For troubleshooting purposes you should verify that the services (spaces, GSC, GSM, processing units etc.) print correct settings for the locators while they initialize.
 You can turn on the relevant loggings if required.

 # Configuring Jini Lookup Service Unicast Port